Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Conclusion

 \section{Conclusion}

-In this work, we performed a detailed decision-theoretic analysis of random-design linear prediction, by providing matching upper and lower bounds on the minimax risk under weak conditions.
-In particular, we showed that the minimax risk is determined by the distribution of statistical leverage scores, and is approximately minimized in high dimension by centered Gaussian covariates.
-We also obtained the first upper bounds on the expected risk of the ordinary least squares estimator in the random design setting with non-Gaussian covariates.
-Those bounds scale as most as $(1+o(1)) \sigma^2 d / n$ as $d = o (n)$ with noise level $\sigma^2$, under some mild conditions on the distribution of covariates.
+We analyzed random-design linear prediction from a minimax perspective, by obtaining matching upper and lower bounds on the risk under weak conditions.
+This revealed that the hardness of the problem is characterized by the distribution of leverage scores, and that Gaussian design is almost the most favorable one in high dimension.

-The previous upper bounds relied on a study of the lower tail and negative moments of empirical covariance matrices.
-We showed a general lower bound on this lower tail in dimension $d \geq 2$, and established a matching upper bound under a necessary ``small-ball'' regularity condition on the design.
+The upper bounds relied on a study of the lower tail and negative moments of empirical covariance matrices.
+We showed a general lower bound on this lower tail in dimension $d \geq 2$, as well as a matching upper bound under a necessary regularity condition on the design.
 The proof of this result relied on the use of PAC-Bayesian smoothing of empirical processes, with refined non-Gaussian smoothing distributions.

-It is worth noting that our upper bound on the lower tail of $\lamin (\wh \Sigma_n)$ (Theorem~\ref{thm:lower-tail-covariance}) requires $n \geq 6 d$; while we did not attempt to optimize the constant factor $6$, the approach used here is not sufficient to obtain meaningful bounds for square (or nearly square) design matrices , whose aspect ratio $d/n$ is close to $1$.
-It would be interesting to see if the bound of Theorem~\ref{thm:lower-tail-covariance} can be extended to this case (for instance with centered, variance $1$ independent coordinates with bounded density, as in Section~\ref{sec:small-ball-indep}, or more generally under Assumption~\ref{ass:small-ball} with $\alpha = 1$), by leveraging the techniques from \cite{rudelson2008littlewood,rudelson2009smallest,tao2009inverse,tao2009littlewood}.
+It is worth noting that the upper bound of Theorem~\ref{thm:lower-tail-covariance} on the lower tail of $\lamin (\wh \Sigma_n)$ requires $n \geq 6 d$; the approach used here is not sufficient to obtain meaningful bounds for (nearly) square matrices, whose aspect ratio $d/n$ is close to $1$.
+It could be interesting to see if the bound of Theorem~\ref{thm:lower-tail-covariance} can be extended to this case (for instance in the case of centered, variance $1$ independent coordinates with bounded density, as in Section~\ref{sec:small-ball-indep} ), by leveraging the techniques from \cite{rudelson2008littlewood,rudelson2009smallest,tao2009inverse,tao2009littlewood}.

 \paragraph{Acknowledgements.}